How is your student connecting to UWM?

 Fitness, Wellness and Instructional Programs

-UREC offers a variety of fitness and wellness opportunities including group exercise classes, personal training and nutritional services.
-We also offer many instructional classes including martial arts, CPR/AED, Water Safety Instructor, Lifeguard Training and SCUBA.
+UREC offers a variety of fitness and wellness opportunities including Personal Training, Women on Weights, and group exercise classes such as Zumba, Boot Camp and Yoga.
+See the Group Exercise Schedule here: UREC Group X schedule.
+We also offer many instructional classes including CPR/AED, Water Safety Instructor, Lifeguard Training and SCUBA.
 Come join a class, meet new friends and keep healthy!

 Intramural Sports Program

-The UREC Intramural Sports Program offers intramural opportunities throughout the year.
-The program consists of team and individual sport activities.
-Many different sports such as basketball, volleyball, dodge ball, soccer, futsal, floor hockey, flag football, racquetball badminton, tennis and Team Trivia are offered.
+The UREC Intramural Sports Program offers intramural opportunities, at no additional cost to UWM students, throughout the year.
+The program consists of team and individual sport activities that are organized as multi-week leagues and single day tournaments.
+Many different sports such as Basketball, Volleyball, Dodgeball, Soccer, Futsal, Flag Football, Racquetball, Ultimate Frisbee and Team Trivia are offered.
 Please refer to the Intramural tab on the UREC website for current sports and events, registration deadlines, dates and times.

 Klotsche Center and Pavilion